-If you operate your business as a corporation, and if the corporation has a credit card in the corporate name, the same rule applies: the date of the charge is the date of the deduction for the corporation, (Ibid).
+If you operate your business as a corporation, and if the corporation has a credit card in the corporate name, the same rule applies: the date of the charge is the date of the deduction for the corporation.

 But if you operate your business as a corporation and you are the personal owner of the card, the corporation must reimburse you if you want the corporation to realize the tax deduction, and that happens on the date of reimbursement.
-You should use an Accountable Plan to accomplish this.
-Thus, submit your expense report and have the corporation on the Cash Method Of Accounting make its reimbursement to you before midnight on December 31st .
+Thus, submit your expense report and have the corporation on a Cash Method of Accounting make its reimbursement to you before midnight on December 31.

-Retirement Plans Owners of companies should consider putting retirement plans into service before December 31st .
-They may be funded in 2021 for 2020 if started by year-end.
+Retirement Plans Owners of companies should consider putting retirement plans into service before December 31.
+They may be funded in 2022 for 2021 if started by year-end.

 Dividend VS. Salary Owners of regular corporations should consider taking a dividend as opposed to salary.
 If the corporation is in a lower tax bracket than the owner’s personal income tax bracket the owner gets a preferential tax advantage on the dividend and the corporation avoids payroll taxes.
 This only works with C -Corporations.